Oh, if only I could take back my actions last Saturday...

 "No, Alan," I said, trying to hide behind the fallen table.
 "No matter what I've done, I don't deserve this."

-"The hell you don't," Alan said, running up to me.
+"Hell you don't," Alan said, running up to me.

 I dodged at the last second, jerking left.
 Alan turned left a second before, catching me on my right side.
 Just a nick.